Find Grad Schools

 • Land Examiner

 In the United States, there were 44,800 jobs for Surveyor in 2016.
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Surveyor by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+There will be an estimated 3,800 positions for Surveyor per year.

 undefined